bloominstituteoftechnology/node-db1-project/README.md

   - the `id` should be the primary key for the table.
   - account `name` should be unique.
   - account `budget` is required.

+### Write endpoints for the accounts resource

+- Within `server.js` add CRUD endpoints for the account resource.
+You may use `data/accounts-model.js` for access to your newly created database.

 ## Stretch Problems